GDPR implementation and DPO service

 The GDPR principles are internationally recognized.
 Many advanced countries are guided by them in the development of domestic legislation.
 Incorporating these principles into your processes will help your company become more competitive not only in European markets.

 2. What are the risks of non-compliance with the GDPR requirements?
 Can we be fined for this?

 Yes, you can be fined.
 The fines, depending on the circumstances, reach 4% of the company’s annual turnover, or 20 million euros.
 The fine can be applied both to European companies and to foreign legal entities, including those that do not have a representative office in the EU (EEC).
 And such cases already exist.

-It is important for a foreign company to avoid the risks associated with the impossibility of doing business in the EU and the loss of reputation.
-The risks can include blocking of Internet resources that violate European legislation, or your European partners can refuse the cooperation because they are easier to be fined than you.
+It is important for a foreign company to avoid the risks of being banned from doing business in the EU and the loss of reputation.
+The risks include blocking Internet resources that violate European legislation, or your European partners may refuse to work with you because they can be fined easier than you.

 H-X’s lawyers, managers, and security engineers will quickly help you to understand if GDPR applies to your organization.
-Then we will analyze your business processes, identify inconsistencies and gaps, develop a technological and legal implementation plan, and also implement, in a “turnkey” mode, the necessary measures to eliminate inconsistencies.
-This will increase your confidence, competitiveness, as well as the loyalty of partners and customers, not to mention new prospects for your business development.
+Then we will analyze your business processes, identify inconsistencies and gaps, develop a technological and legal implementation plan, and also implement the necessary complete measures to eliminate inconsistencies.
+This will increase your confidence, competitiveness, as well as your partners’ and customers’ loyalty, not to mention new prospects for your business development.